 Inclusion Body Myositis Antibodies

-It has been recently discovered that some inclusion body myositis (IBM) patients may have antibodies that can help in making a correct diagnosis.
+It has been recently discovered that some inclusion body myositis (IBM) patients may have antibodies that can help in making a correct diagnosis, along with additional testing.
 These antibodies are anti-cytosolic 5’ –nucleotidase 1A (anti-CN1A or anti-NT5C1A).

-The antibody test has been shown to be positive in only about one-half of IBM patients.
-A negative test does not mean a patient does not have inclusion body myositis, however a positive test makes it likely that inclusion body myositis is the correct diagnosis.
+This autoantibody is positive in about one-half of IBM patients.
+A negative test does not mean a patient does not have IBM, however, a positive test makes it likely that inclusion body myositis is the correct diagnosis.

 Polymyositis and Inclusion Body Myositis can appear much the same, especially at first.
 The NT5C1A antibody test can now help to distinguish the two as this antibody is rarely positive for those with polymyositis.